mctweb/torphins-playgroup/content/pages/faqs.md

           national strategy for
           play](https://www.gov.scot/resource/0042/00425722.pdf)  \r\n"
         title: What is ‘Learning through Play’?
-      - body: " At Playgroup we are out in the garden as much as possible, experimenting and exploring.
+      - body: "At Playgroup we are out in the garden as much as possible, experimenting and exploring.
 During the summer months we ask parents and carers to apply sunscreen to their child before they come to Playgroup.
-If your child is with us for a full day session, we can reapply during from a bottle that you provide to us (please note that this is one of the things that we require written consent for in the child’s care plan – this will be discussed in more detail closer to your child’s start date). \r
+If your child is with us for a full day session, we can reapply  sunscreen from a bottle that you provide to us (please note that this is one of the things that we require written consent for in the child’s care plan – this will be discussed in more detail closer to your child’s start date). \r

           In the winter months we take advice on closure from Aberdeenshire Council.
 If Torphins Primary School closes due to the